“Wake Invests in Women” Challenges Employers to Close Gender Gaps

 - Wake Technical Community College

-“At Citrix, we believe in equitable rewards opportunities for all employees,” said Kristina Santos, Citrix.
-“The WIIW Challenge provides us with a valuable opportunity to echo the importance of driving pay fairness and positively impacting systemic pay disparities wherever they may appear, as well as stimulate desire for action.”
+"At Citrix, we believe in equitable rewards opportunities for all employees," said Kristina Santos, Citrix vice president.
+"The WIIW Challenge provides us with a valuable opportunity to echo the importance of driving pay fairness and positively impacting systemic pay disparities wherever they may appear, as well as stimulate desire for action."

-Wake Invests in Women is focusing on STEM occupations – science, technology, engineering and math – because that’s where the gender gaps are greatest.
-In STEM fields, Black women account for only 5% of the workforce in Wake County, while Latina women account for only 1% of the workforce.
-The goal of Wake Invests in Women is to increase the number of women in the pipeline for the higher-wage, higher-demand jobs in STEM-related fields, and to achieve pay equity.
+Wake Invests in Women is focusing on STEM occupations – science, technology, engineering and math – because that's where the gender gaps are greatest.
+In STEM fields, Black women account for only 5% of the workforce in Wake County, while Latina women account for only 1%.
+The goal of Wake Invests in Women is to increase the number of women in the pipeline for the higher-wage, higher-demand jobs in STEM-related fields and to achieve pay equity.

 The first year of the Wake Invests in Women Challenge is being launched as a pilot.
 The goal is to encourage most – if not all – local employers to rise to the challenge next summer.
-Wake Invests in Women is funded by Wake County and supported by numerous organizations, including the Raleigh Chamber, the NCSU Belk Center, the NC Business Committee for Education (NCBCE), RTI International, CREE/Wolfspeed, and Wake Tech Trustee Dr. Saundra Williams.
+Wake Invests in Women is funded by Wake County and supported by numerous organizations, including the Greater Raleigh Chamber of Commerce, the North Carolina State University Belk Center, the North Carolina Business Committee for Education, RTI International, Cree/Wolfspeed and Wake Tech Trustee Dr. Saundra Williams.